gbdev/pandocs/content/MBC7.md

 #### Ax0x/Ax1x - Latch Accelerometer (Write Only)

-Write 55h to Ax0x and AAh to Ax1x to latch the accelerometer and update the addressable registers.
+Write 55h to Ax0x to erase the latched data (reset back to 8000) then AAh to Ax1x to latch the accelerometer and update the addressable registers.
 Reads return FFh.
-Other writes do not appear to do anything.
-(Partially unconfirmed)
+Other writes do not appear to do anything (Partially unconfirmed).
+Note that you cannot re-latch the accelerometer value without first erasing it; attempts to do so yield no change.

 #### Ax2x/Ax3x - Accelerometer X value (Read Only)